 The English language occupies a unique and often contested position in Nepal’s education system, functioning simultaneously as a subject, a medium of instruction, and a gatekeeper to higher education and employment opportunities.
 Numerous studies have examined the role of English in Nepal, highlighting how its increasing dominance has influenced language policy, social hierarchy, and classroom dynamics (Giri, 2009; Phyak, 2013).
 Scholars such as Awasthi (2003) and Giri (2010) note that while English enjoys prestige and demand among students and parents alike, the actual implementation of English education is fraught with systemic and contextual challenges.
 One major issue is the centralized nature of teacher education and curriculum design, which often fails to accommodate the linguistic and cultural diversity that characterizes Nepal’s communities.
 Teacher training programs are largely uniform and theory-driven, offering little space for teachers to adapt pedagogy based on regional, linguistic, and cultural realities (Sah & Li, 2018).
 Moreover, the rural-urban divide exacerbates disparities in teacher competencies, classroom infrastructure, and access to continuous professional development (MOEST, 2020).
 In many rural and geographically remote schools, teachers are forced to rely on outdated or irrelevant materials and are often isolated from peer learning communities (Poudel, 2016).
 The situation is made more difficult by political instability and bureaucratic hurdles that impede the smooth implementation of training programs and education reforms (Carney & Bista, 2009).

 Another area of focus in the literature is the notion of culturally responsive and context-sensitive pedagogy.
 In multilingual and multicultural classrooms, especially in regions like the Terai and the mid-western hills, the exclusive use of English or Nepali in teaching often alienates students whose first language is neither (Phyak, 2015).
 Researchers argue that when teachers are encouraged to incorporate local languages, stories, and practices into English teaching, both engagement and learning outcomes improve (Benson, 2009; Hornberger & Skilton-Sylvester, 2000).
 This form of translanguaging is not only a practical tool for comprehension but also a way to honor the linguistic identity of learners.
-Teachers who use such strategies, however, often do so informally and without institutional recognition or support.
+Teachers who use such strategies; however, often do so informally and without institutional recognition or support.
 This points to a critical gap between the lived pedagogical experiences of teachers and the official language education policies, which tend to promote monolingual ideologies (Tollefson & Tsui, 2004).
 Moreover, literature also emphasizes the psychological and motivational dimensions of teaching.
 Teachers who are empowered through localized decision-making, collaborative networks, and acknowledgment of their professional knowledge tend to be more innovative and committed to their roles (Fullan, 2001; Darling-Hammond et al., 2017).
 Conversely, those who operate in restrictive or poorly supported environments often experience burnout and disengagement, affecting not only their teaching but also student learning.
 These findings are especially relevant in the Nepalese context where teacher voice is often excluded from policymaking, and accountability is enforced without sufficient autonomy or support.